QPoW Consensus & Mining

 Mining Modes

-The node binary includes a built-in miner for testing and small-scale mining:
+The node binary includes a basic CPU-only miner for testing and small-scale mining:

 ./quantus-node \